This piece has been medically reviewed by Rich Marlar, MD, Medical Advisor to Aeroflow Diabetes.

 - Amputation

-In the long-term, poorly controlled diabetes can lead to complications with several organs, particularly the kidneys (diabetic nephropathy), the eyes (diabetic retinopathy), and the nervous system (diabetic neuropathy).
+In the long term, poorly controlled diabetes can lead to complications with several organs, particularly the kidneys, eyes, and nervous system.
 In addition, the risk of cardiovascular complications such as heart attack and stroke also increases.

-Diabetes occurs in people whose bodies can’t manage or make the proper amount of insulin, resulting in two types of diabetes.
+Diabetes occurs in people whose bodies can't manage or make the proper amount of insulin, resulting in 2 types of diabetes.

 Who Is at Risk?